What is a diagnosis?

 Just like getting a diagnosis for a physical health problem, like eczema or diabetes, a health professional can give you a mental health diagnosis based on what you're experiencing.

 For example, if you feel very low, are finding it difficult to get out of bed and are crying a lot of the time, you might be given a diagnosis of depression.

-Even though lots of people can have the same diagnosis, they might all experience their condition differently.
+Even though lots of us can have the same diagnosis, we might all experience our condition differently.

-A diagnosis can be made by health professionals, like your doctor.
+A diagnosis can be made by a health professional, like your doctor.
 They might give you a diagnosis themselves.
 Or they might send you to a mental health service, like Child and Adolescent Mental Health Services (CAMHS).